fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 And that's it!
 We now have a document-term matrix `dtm` and a vocabulary list `vocab`!

 Let's take a look at what we have created, starting with its dimensions.
+What do you notice about the dimensions of this matrix?

 ```python
 dtm.shape